Efficient Estimation for Staggered Rollout Designs

-We begin by introducing a design-based framework that formalizes the notion that treatment timing is (quasi-) randomly assigned.
+We begin by introducing a design-based framework that formalizes the notion that treatment timing is (quasi-)randomly assigned.
 There are $T$ periods, and unit $i$ is first treated in period $G_i \in \mathcal{G} \subseteq \{1,...,T, \infty \}$, with $G_i = \infty$ denoting that $i$ is never treated (or treated after period $T$).
 We make two key assumptions in this model.
-First, we assume that the treatment timing $G_i$ is (quasi-) randomly assigned.
+First, we assume that the treatment timing $G_i$ is (quasi-)randomly assigned, in the sense that any permutation of the observed vector of treatment start dates is equally likely to occur.
 Second, we rule out anticipatory effects of treatment --- for example, a unit's outcome in period two does not depend on whether it was first treated in period three or in period four.

 Within this framework, we show that pre-treatment outcomes play a similar role to fixed covariates in a randomized experiment, and generalized DiD estimators can be viewed as applying a crude form of covariate adjustment.
-To see this, it is instructive to first consider the special case where we observe data for two periods $(T=2)$, some units are first treated in period 2 $(G_i =2)$, and the remaining units are treated in a later period or never treated $(G_i = \infty)$.
+To develop intuition, it is instructive to first consider the special case where we observe data for two periods $(T=2)$, some units are first treated in period 2 $(G_i =2)$, and the remaining units are treated in a later period or never treated $(G_i = \infty)$.
 This special case is analogous to conducting a randomized experiment in period 2, with the outcome in period 1 serving as a pre-treatment covariate.
-The commonly used difference-in-differences estimator is $\thetahat^{DiD} = (\bar{Y}_{22} - \bar{Y}_{2\infty}) - (\bar{Y}_{12} - \bar{Y}_{1\infty})$, where $\bar{Y}_{tg}$ is the mean outcome for treatment group $g$ at period $t$.
-It is clear that $\thetahat^{DiD}$ is a special case of the class of estimators of the form
+The DiD estimator is $\thetahat^{DiD} = (\bar{Y}_{22} - \bar{Y}_{2\infty}) - (\bar{Y}_{12} - \bar{Y}_{1\infty})$, where $\bar{Y}_{tg}$ is the mean outcome for treatment group $g$ at period $t$.
+It is clear that $\thetahat^{DiD}$ is a special case of the class of estimators